 Graphlytic is used to analyze and visualize connected data (graph data).
-Graphlytic's visualization is intended to be used as a canvas where user can place nodes from graph database and interactivelly explore their relationships, create additional calculations or modify data in graph database.
-Data can be also manipulated automatically with data jobs running in the background (loading data from other sources, checking for patterns and sending notifications etc.).
+Graphlytic's visualization is intended to be used as a canvas where users can place nodes from graph database and interactively explore their relationships, create additional calculations or modify data in a graph database.
+Data can be also manipulated automatically with data jobs running in the background (loading data from other sources, checking for patterns and sending notifications, etc.).

 Start a new visualization

 Save all changes in current visualization (if opened)

 Open Saved Visualizations menu - click on logo in the header and select "New"

 When you have a visualization opened you can add nodes to the visualization with the search bar in the header of the application.

 These steps can be applied when you want to add some nodes or cypher query results to the visualization from the Search & Manage Data page (Advanced Search):